Sparse-Aware Neural Networks for Nonlinear Functionals: Mitigating the Exponential Dependence on Dimension: Explicit upper bounds for specific input function spaces

 In the literature, the convergence for approximating a functional is typically rather slow.
 In \cite{song2023approximation(b),song2023approximation(a),yang2024spherical}, the authors consider orthogonal basis truncation or adaptive bases obtained through kernel embeddings \citep{shi2024nonlinear}, using the resulting coefficients as input to subsequent neural networks.
 For nonlinear functionals defined on Sobolev spaces $W_p^r(\Omega)$, $\Omega \subset \mathbb R^d$, they obtain rates of order $(\log K)^{-r/d}$ in terms of the number of free parameters $K$ in neural networks.
 This coincides with the minimax lower bound for continuous functionals on $L_p$ without further assumptions \citep[Theorem 2.2]{mhaskar1997neural}.
 Beyond Sobolev spaces, faster rates are achieved in smaller input spaces.
 For analytic functions, \cite{song2023approximation(a)} establish rates of $\exp\!\bigl(-c (\log K)^{1/(d+1)}\bigr)$; for some reproducing kernel Hilbert spaces (RKHS), \cite{zhou2024approximation} obtain $(\log K)^{-s(2r-d)/d}$ with $2r-d>2$; and for Barron spectral spaces of functionals, \cite{yang2022approximation} derive a rate of $K^{-1/2}$.
 Similar bounds have also been established in the operator learning literature.
 For instance, \cite{lanthaler2022error} derive rates for analytic function inputs, while \cite{kovachki2021universal,liu2025generalization} consider inputs from Sobolev spaces.

-In contrast, our work explores the sparse approximation with respect to general dictionaries.
+In contrast, our study investigates sparse approximation with respect to general dictionaries.
+In Table~\ref{tab:comparison_rates}, we report both the approximation results previously established in the literature and those obtained in this work.
 Since the output of the CNN encoder is sparse, the decoder can exploit this sparsity and, therefore, requires significantly fewer neurons.
 We demonstrate these benefits for input functions with rapidly decaying coefficients and for Sobolev spaces with mixed smoothness, where the curse of dimensionality can be alleviated.
 These findings suggest that deep neural networks have the capacity to handle high-dimensional functional data.